 I also had E find commas in some of our favorite books.
 We looked at certain parts and figured out why the comma was placed in the sentence.
 And also what the sentence would be like without a comma.

 The learning time was then divided into three sections: instructional, guided, and independent.
 I taught one rule at a time.
 After presenting the rule, I used one sentence at a time to demonstrate the use of this rule.

 1) PRESENT ONE RULE ONE DAY AT A TIME

 3) GIVE ENOUGH INDEPENDENT PRACTICE TO ENSURE MASTERY

 For example, the first rule we went over was how to use commas to separate three or more items in a series.
 I read and explained the rule and then demonstrated it with a sentence.

-To make this lesson more hands-on, we used wikki sticks as commas.
+To make this lesson more hands-on, we used wikki stix as commas.
 Believe it or not, some students struggle at first with making commas.
-Wikki sticks are the perfect solution.
+Wikki stix are the perfect solution.
 Simply cut out small pieces and bend it to look like a coma.
 Included in the free comma packet is a comma tracing page as well.